yash-surana/yashsurana.com/README.md

 # What do I know

-a.
-Javacript
+1. Javacript
-b.
-Repl.it
+2. Repl.it
-c.
-Python
+3. Python
-d.
-HTML
+4. HTML